zeno-ml/zenoml.com/blog/2024-01-09-newsletter.md

 ---
 slug: newsletter-24-01
-title: "Elea Evals - January 2024"
+title: "Zeno's Notes on AI Evaluation | January 2024"
 authors: [ac, ab]
-tags: ["elea evals"]
+tags: ["zeno's notes"]
 ---

-Welcome to the first edition of the Zeno newsletter, **Elea Evals**!
+Welcome to the first edition of the **Zeno's Notes** newsletter!
-In each edition, we'll discuss the community's work around Zeno, interesting research and projects on AI evaluation, and new Zeno features.
+Each month, we'll discuss the community's work around Zeno, interesting research and projects on AI evaluation, and new Zeno features.

 Before we dive in, we wanted to look back at the last few months since we launched [Zeno Hub](https://hub.zenoml.com).
 Our users have created over **800 projects** and **1,400 slices** to evaluate more than **10,000 AI systems**!